 Ann Hemmeke serves as vice-president of ASM.
 As an optometrist, Ann has ministered to visually impaired people in several countries, and has seen the joy on their faces when receiving an audio version of God’s Word.
 Ann’s desire is for people around the world to experience that same freedom of accessing God’s Word in the most suitable format, to help them grow toward spiritual maturity.
 Ann and her husband, Brian, and their two children, live in Zeeland, Michigan where they are involved in a local church.
 Ann also serves on the Board of Trustees at Zeeland Christian School.

-Tom Vanden Berg, Secretary.
+Tom Vanden Berg, Director.
 Administrative Pastor

 Brian Petroelje, Director.
 Physician

 Brian has served as a director on the ASM board since 2016.
 Years ago, a Perspectives Course helped him develop a heart for reaching those yet unreached, and he has since spent time overseas serving people at various mission hospitals in Mexico, Honduras, Nicaragua, Kenya, Bangladesh, Afghanistan, and India.
 Brian resonates with ASM’s passion to reach the unreached with God’s Word in audio, overcoming the challenges of illiteracy and Bible poverty, and partnering with like-minded organizations to connect more people to God’s Word.
 He works as an infectious disease physician through Spectrum Health in Grand Rapids, MI, since 2008.
 He and his wife and their three children live in Walker, Michigan.

 Ryan Wood, Secretary.
 Senior Product Manager